gwapp187/workshop-/README.md

 - Track job status
 - Record material and quantity
 - Add due dates and notes
-- Store jobs in a database
+- Store jobs in a databas

 ## Status